DR ROGER WURM SCHOLARSHIP

 The object of the fund is to provide assistance to trained nurses interested in the delivery of hands on care practices with a view to improving the standard of nursing care at the bedside”.

-Two rounds of Scholarships are offered annually.
-Applications for the first round open 1st March and close 30th April.
-The second round opens 1st September and closes 31st October.
+Scholarships are offered annually.
+Applications for the scholarships close on the 30th April.
 Late applications are not accepted.

 When applying for a Scholarship please ensure that you complete all parts of the form.